Call center quality assurance is business jargon for analyzing the quality of a call through the lens of the customer’s expectations and needs.

 9. Focus on Problem Resolution

 One of the best suggestions for best call center quality monitoring is to make your customers a priority.
 Put them and their problems first.
+Make sure that customers have their problem resolved on the first call.
+Customers appreciate when their questions are answered the first time they ask them and thus will skyrocket customer satisfaction when their problems are resolved.
 Take the time to solve their issues, no matter what.
 And as you do, you’ll streamline the process.

 10. Implement Self-Assessment for Agents